devtoguk/milestone-3-THINGS-TO-DO/README.md

 ## Acknowledgments
-The idea for this project came from the fact that we to are always looking for activity ideas for the family.
+The idea for this project came from the fact that we too are always looking for activity ideas for the family.

 A big thank you to my mentor, the Slack community and many great reference sites out there including Stackoverflow and W3Schools, as well as the online documentation for Python, Flask, MongoDB, Amazon S3, Heroku, Bootstrap, etc